yossefsabry/inguide/README.md

 ## Demo Login

-Use `skip` for both email and password to bypass authentication.
+YO just use `skip` for both email and password to bypass authentication.
+Easy peasy.

 ## License

-MIT
-# inguide
+MIT.
+BTW it is legitimate.